Lomandra longifolia

 Spiny-head Mat-rush, Basket Grass

-Lomandra longifolia (Spiny-head Mat-rush or Basket Grass) is native Australia wide except for the Northern Territory and Western Australia.
+Lomandra longifolia (Spiny-head Mat-rush or Basket Grass) is native Australia-wide except for the Northern Territory and Western Australia.
 A member of the Xanthorrhoeaceae family, it can grow in a range of sandy soils, in swamps and wet places to the montane zone on banks of creeks, rocky hillsides, cliffs and open forests.

-L. longifolia propagates by seed or clump division.
-When the fruits are matured and turn brown, sow the seed in moist soil for 6 weeks in the greenhouse/outdoor.
-Clump division: by dividing the plant into half and plant them in moist soil indoor/outdoor.
+L. longifolia can be propagated by seed or via clump division.
+When the fruits are mature and turn brown, sow the seed in moist soil in a greenhouse or outdoors.
+Germination usually occurs within six weeks.Clump division is achieved by cutting each clump in half and planting them in moist soil indoors or outdoors.

-Text by Kate Tak Yee Ko (2007 Botanical Intern)
+Text by Kate Tak Yee Ko (2007 Botanical Intern) [since modified online]

 Photos: M.Fagg